Concurrent lines on del Pezzo surfaces of degree one: Proof of Theorem

 We can now prove Theorem \ref{thm2}.

-\begin{proofoftheorem2}Recall that every set of exceptional curves without partners corresponds to a clique in $G$ with only edges of weights 1 and~2, so by Lemma \ref{max12bvt}, the number of exceptional curves that are concurrent in a point outside the ramification curve of $\varphi$ is at most twelve. \\ Now assume that char $k\neq3$.
-Consider the eleven classes in $C$ given by
+\begin{proofoftheorem2}Recall that every set of exceptional curves without partners corresponds to a clique in $G$ with only edges of weights 1 and~2, so by Proposition \ref{max12bvt}, the number of exceptional curves that are concurrent in a point outside the ramification curve of $\varphi$ is at most twelve.
+This proves the case char~$k=3$. \\ Consider the eleven classes in $C$ given by